Backpacking the Long Path

 The village of Piermont has restaurants and delis.

-0.05 miles east on Route 59 are the Old World Food Market, delis, and Chinese restaurant.
+0.05 miles east on Route 59 are the Old World Food Market, delis, Dunkin Doughnuts and Chinese restaurant.
 0.75 miles east on Route 59 is the village of Nyack with many restaurants and food shops.

 Post Office